 Rabbi Benjamin Blech is an internationally recognized educator, religious leader, author, and lecturer.

-Rabbi Blech has served as an associate professor of Talmud at Yeshiva University since 1966.
+Rabbi Blech has served as a professor of Talmud at Yeshiva University since 1966.
 He is a recipient of the American Educator of the Year Award and has formed thousands of student-teacher relationships through his warm and caring style.

 A tenth-generation rabbi, Rabbi Blech is Rabbi Emeritus of Young Israel of Oceanside, which he served for 37 years.